AppImageCrafters/appimage-builder-flutter-example/README.md

 # appimage-builder-flutter-example

 This project aims to ilustrate how to pack a [flutter](https://flutter.dev) project into an AppImage.
-Also includes as a bonus the instructions for setting un a CI workflow using Github Actions.
+Also, includes instructions for setting un a CI workflow using Github Actions.

 ## Requirementes
 - Ubuntu (18.04 or higher)